peter890331/new_autoshinyhunter_gui_version/README.md

      *F12 - Network - message?limit=50 - Request URl, for Pokedex100's channel in the web version of the DC server,*

        > Log in to the web version of DC server, go to Pokedex100 and find the channel that you want to crawl,
-       > click F12, then click F5 to refresh,
+       > press F12, then press F5 to refresh,
        > then on the right screen, click Network - message?limit=50 - Request URl in order,
        > that's the string of numbers in the Request URl, and paste it into the input box for "請輸入 channelid".